pcmasuzzo/pcmasuzzo.github.io/pages/cancer/letter-to-my-body.md

 ---

 ### letter to my body
 Having cancer comes with an unspoken forced cohabitation between you and your body.
 There can be no escape.
-I wrote a lot of letters to my body, I selected this one for my cancer archive.
+During my treatment, and still after, I wrote a lot of letters to my body.
+I selected this one for my cancer archive.
 I first published it in italian [here](https://paolamasuzzo.substack.com/p/io-e-te).

 Hope you enjoy reading it.